Tornado Warning issued for Cherokee, Muskogee, Sequoyah by NWS - NewsBreak

 Tornado Warning issued for Cherokee, Muskogee, Sequoyah by NWS

-Effective: 2021-10-10 23:33:00 CDT Expires: 2021-10-11 00:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-10-10 23:42:00 CDT Expires: 2021-10-11 00:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Cherokee; Muskogee; Sequoyah The National Weather Service in Tulsa has issued a * Tornado Warning for Northwestern Sequoyah County in east central Oklahoma Southeastern Cherokee County in east central Oklahoma East central Muskogee County in east central Oklahoma * Until 1215 AM CDT. * At 1133 PM CDT, a severe thunderstorm capable of producing a tornado was located 3 miles west of Webbers Falls, moving northeast at 45 mph.
-HAZARD...Tornado.
-SOURCE...Radar indicated rotation.
+Target Area: Cherokee; Muskogee; Sequoyah A TORNADO WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR NORTHWESTERN SEQUOYAH...SOUTHEASTERN CHEROKEE AND EAST CENTRAL MUSKOGEE COUNTIES At 1142 PM CDT, a confirmed tornado was located near Greenleaf State Park, moving northeast at 45 mph.
+HAZARD...Damaging tornado.
+SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations in or near the path include Warner...
-Vian Gore...
+Tree damage is likely.
+Locations in or near the path include Gore...
 Webbers Falls Marble City...
-Braggs Greenleaf State Park...
-Pumpkin Center Cookson...
-Brushy Lake State Park Cherokee Landing State Park...
-Lake Tenkiller State Park Keefeton...
-Box This includes Interstate 40 in Oklahoma between mile markers 278 and 296.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov
+Braggs Cookson...
+Cherokee Landing State Park Greenleaf State Park...
+Pumpkin Center Lake Tenkiller State Park...
+Box This includes Interstate 40 in Oklahoma near mile marker 285.
+TORNADO...OBSERVED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0